the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Being seen as a professional in their own right
 * Connecting with new audiences who are not aware of the community
 * Bridging and translating between different groups in the same field or institution
-* Managing tasks where there is little formal process in place
+* Managing tasks where there are little formal processes in place
 * Managing the different priorities of different stakeholder groups
 * Not always visible when things go well!
 * Lack of formal career progression